isabellyrocha/pipetune/applications/lenet5/README.md

 ```

-We would train a LeNet model in spark local mode with the following commands and you can distribute it across cluster by modifying the spark master and the executor cores.
+We would train a LeNet model in Spark local mode with the following commands and you can distribute it across cluster by modifying the spark master and the executor cores.

 ```
     BigDL_HOME=...